 9th January - Workshop for Brighton Metropolitan University.

-20th February - Dark Skies Festival for South Downs National Park Authority, Queen Elizabeth Country Park, more information here.
+20th February - Dark Skies Festival for South Downs National Park Authority, Queen Elizabeth Country Park.

 21st February - Half term Storytelling - Weald & Downland Living Museum - book here